 The majority of the Terai peoples are indigenous to Madhesh, while groups like the Kirants are from outside Nepal.
 Terai groups include Tharu, Rajbansi, Koche, Mece, Dhimal, Satar, Danuwar, and Dhangars.

-As opposed to most parts of Nepal where nuclear families predominate, most Terai live amongst large joint families.
+As opposed to most parts of Nepal where nuclear families predominate, most Terai lives amongst large joint families.

 Maithili is the lingua franca of the Terai people.

-Economically, Madhesh is the most productive region of Nepal.
+Economically, Madhesh is the most productive region in Nepal.
 Although Pahades discriminate against Madhesi, 70% of the major industries in the country are in this region.

 Agriculture is the main economic stake of the region.
-Main crops are paddy, wheat, pulses,moong, sugarcane, jute, tobacco, and maize.
-Many agro-based industries like jute factories, sugar mills, rice mills and tobacco factories are established throughout the region.
+The main crops are paddy, wheat, pulses, moong, sugarcane, jute, tobacco, and maize.
+Many agro-based industries like jute factories, sugar mills, rice mills, and tobacco factories are established throughout the region.

 The main places to visit in Madhesh areLumbini, the birthplace of Buddha; and Janakpuri, the birthplace of Sita and where she married Rama, from the Ramayana.